lekha2000/Stramark_Training/Basics Arrays/README.md

   2. Open the Basic Arrays folder in VS 2022.
   3. Inside that open Arrays.cs folders solution
   4. Set the namespace according to ur folder
+  5. Left Click on Project in header of VS 2022.